Phishing as a Service (PaaS): Cybercriminals Turned Service Providers

 PaaS is worrisome because it removes the barrier to entry for cybercriminal activity.
 Previously, hackers would need to understand HTML and know how to build imitative websites to steal personal information.
 Now, “phishing kits” sold by PaaS companies do all the groundwork in exchange for a fee.
 Another danger of PaaS is that hackers are working in groups to grow their online presence and reputation.
 This allows for hackers to produce more malicious content and capitalize the cybercriminal market more effectively.
 Unfortunately, there are many examples of how Phishing as a Service has already impacted the volume and impact of cyber attacks.

 BulletProofLink is a clandestine operation which has over 100 phishing templates to mimic well-known brands.
 Microsoft researchers discovered BulletProofLink when they encountered a large volume of new unique subdomains (more than 300,000 in a single run).
 Microsoft has been researching PaaS for the past few years and has been able to tie multiple phishing attacks back to BulletProofLink and other major PaaS organizations.
 The highlighted reuse of phishing kits showcases how PaaS can increase the frequency in which organizations will encounter phishing attacks from multiple parties.
-Large organizations have already been negatively impacted by phishing kits from PaaS providers.
+Large organizations have already been negatively impacted by phishing kits from PaaS service providers.

 In August of 2022, over 130 companies who were customers of IAM leader Okta, were compromised when a hacker mimicked their Multi Factor Authentication (MFA) requirements and stole thousands of MFA codes and personal information.
 This attack was carried out using a phishing kit—later identified by unique fonts and images that were found in other phishing incidents.
 The takeaway from Microsoft’s research is that phishing kits can, and are, being used repeatedly by different people.
-Not only are different people using the same phishing kit to obtain personal information from multiple companies, but the stolen information can also be shared with others who have created and/or purchased the same phishing kit.
+Not only are different people using the same phishing kit to obtain personal information from multiple companies, but the stolen information can also be shared with others who have created and/or purchased the same phishing kit as a service.
 This is known as a double-theft service.

 Double-theft services such as PaaS and RaaS are concerning because compromised information can be shared across platforms to increase the success rate of future attacks.
 For example, if a password is compromised from an initial attack brought about by a phishing kit, that password can then be shared on a PaaS platform.
 Then, that same phishing kit can be used by a separate cybercriminal who now also has access to the compromised information and can use it to further infiltrate more personal accounts.
 Unfortunately, the potential success for PaaS providers can be exponential with information sharing.
 Double-theft services are an example of how the cybercrime economy continues to evolve its methods for obtaining personal data.